Polar Loop full review

 Polar is a Finnish company that has been in the fitness business for over 30 years, quickly establishing itself as the leader in portable heart rate monitors.
 With its Polar Loop the company is entering the competitive activity trackers market that is booming right now, with many new wearable tech products entering the sector since the start of the year.

-Fitbit is the market leader with its Force, Flex, One and Zip trackers – see Which Fitbit tracker is for you.
-However, the company has stumbled recently, having to take its Fitbit Force activity tracking wristband off the market following reports of some users suffering allergic reactions form the underside of the band.
+Fitbit is the market leader with its Force, Flex, One and Zip trackers.
+However, the company has stumbled recently, having to take its Fitbit Force activity tracking wristband off the market following reports of some users suffering allergic reactions from the underside of the band.
 While this is a shame as it was our favourite tracker wristband it does leave the door open for other similar fitness trackers.
 The Polar Loop's closest Fitbit equivalent is the Fitbit Flex.

 The first popular activity-tracking wristband was Nike’s FuelBand, and the Polar Loop is closer in looks and operation to that tracker than it is to the Fitbit products.